Gisto/Gisto/README.md

 ## Getting gisto

-You can download gisto for (macOS, Windows, Linux) desktop from [our website](https://www.gistoapp.com/) or from [releases](https://github.com/Gisto/Gisto/releases) tab
+- You can download Gisto for (macOS, Windows, Linux) desktop from [our website](https://www.gistoapp.com/) or from [releases](https://github.com/Gisto/Gisto/releases) tab

-Full featured Web based client available at: [https://web.gistoapp.com](https://web.gistoapp.com)
+- Use featured Web based client available at: [https://web.gistoapp.com](https://web.gistoapp.com)

 ## Future and Status